 You can also have a look at the post office, they sell local souvenirs there.
 And of course go to the market where they sell anything you can think about : T-shirts, sunglasses, fruits, watches, leather goods, toys… Honestly, I cannot say I had a good time in Ho Chi Minh City The noise, the pollution, the rats… I visited many big cities that I liked but this time, for some reason, I was happy to leave…

-Info to visit Ho Chi Minh City
+Ho Chi Minh City travel tips

 - Wanna go to Vietnam?
 Check the visa policy here.
 You will probably have to apply online for a 30-days visa here.
 Or go to an embassy (there’s one in Laos, one in Cambodia, another one in Thailand, etc…).

 - Do not go to Vietnam without a travel insurance!
 Scooter accidents are frequent in the country!
+Here’s why you should buy travel insurance!

 - How to get to Ho Chi Minh City?
 By plane, there are regular flights from Hanoi or even from Da Nang.
+Check the latest flight prices!
 From Hoi An, a van can pick you up at your hotel and drop you off at the Da Nang airport.
 It’s 136000 dong (5 euros).
 You can also take a taxi if you want to, but you’ll pay 240000 dong (almost 9 euros).
 Otherwise, you can take the bus from Hoi An all the way to Ho Chi Minh City.
 It’s a 22-hours ride, and the ticket costs 500000 dong (18.50€).

-- If needed, get a Vietnam travel guide.
+- If needed, get a Vietnam guidebook

 Some links are affiliate links, which means if you make a purchase, I earn a commission, at no extra cost to you.